overtrue/phplint/docs/usage/github-actions.md

 # GitHub Actions

+## Use case 1

-Quick start, if you PHP runtime set up is not important for you.
+Quick start, if your PHP runtime set up is not important for you.

 ```yaml
 jobs: